Faculty Book Series

 Rich Ford’s Dress Codes: How the Laws of Fashion Made History furnishes a history of the laws of fashion from the middle ages to the present day, a walk down history’s red carpet to uncover and examine the canons, mores, and customs of clothing—rules that we often take for granted.

-Hank Greely’s CRISPR People: The Science and Ethics of Editing Humans (MIT Press, forthcoming 2021) inquires what the birth of babies whose embryos have gone through genome editing means—for science and for us.
+Hank Greely’s CRISPR People: The Science and Ethics of Editing Humans (MIT Press) inquires what the birth of babies whose embryos have gone through genome editing means—for science and for us.

-Last but not least, David Sklansky’s A Pattern of Violence: How the Law Classifies Crimes and What It Means for Justice (Harvard UP, forthcoming 2021) traces central failures of criminal justice, including mass incarceration and high rates of police violence, to legal ideas about violence—its definition, its causes, and its moral significance.
+Last but not least, David Sklansky’s A Pattern of Violence: How the Law Classifies Crimes and What It Means for Justice (Harvard UP) traces central failures of criminal justice, including mass incarceration and high rates of police violence, to legal ideas about violence—its definition, its causes, and its moral significance.